miguel-ll/diophantus/README.md

 # Diophantus

-A library for diophantine approximations?
+A library for diophantine analysis?

 ### Approximations